 Winter driving check list

-• Check your tyres - correct tyre pressure for your car is on Tyre Safe website
+• Check your tyres - advice can be found on Tyre Safe website

 • Make sure your windscreen and lights are clean